libapps/libapps-mirror/nassh/doc/processes.md

 ### Making the ZIP

-The [bin/mkzip.sh](../bin/mkzip.sh) helper script is used to create the zip file for uploading to the [CWS].
+The [bin/mkzip.sh](../bin/mkzip.sh) helper script is used to create the zip file for uploading to the Chrome Web Store ([CWS]).
 It operates on the current checked out repo, so make sure it's clean!

 ### Upload the (dev) Release